christine-zhang1/cs180/proj4/index.md

 Each of these vectors is a feature descriptor of the image.
 I stacked these vectors from all ANMS points into a `features` matrix of shape `(num_anms_points, 8*8*3)`.
 I did this for each image in the mosaic I was creating, so I ended up with 2 or 3 `features` matrices (depending on whether my mosaic was using 2 or 3 images).

-Here are all 64 feature descriptors, without normalization, from the Souvenir Cafe image.
+Here are all 64 feature descriptors, without normalization, from the Souvenir Coffee image.

 <div style="padding: 20px; max-width: 2400px; margin: auto; align-items: center; justify-items: center;">
     <div style="text-align: center;">